NtCreateFile function (ntifs.h)

 For example, if you specify GENERIC_READ for a file object, the routine maps this value to the FILE_GENERIC_READ bitmask of specific access rights.
-In the preceding table, the specific access rights that are listed for GENERIC_READ correspond to the access flags that are contained in the FILE_GENERIC_READ bitmask.
+In the preceding table, the specific access rights that are listed for GENERIC_READ correspond to (but are not equal to) the access flags that are contained in the FILE_GENERIC_READ bitmask.

 If the file is actually a directory, the caller can also specify the following generic access rights.

 |FILE_LIST_DIRECTORY||List the files in the directory.|

 |FILE_TRAVERSE||Traverse the directory, in other words, include the directory in the path of a file.|

 [in] A pointer to an OBJECT_ATTRIBUTES structure that specifies the object name and other attributes.
 Use InitializeObjectAttributes to initialize this structure.
 If the caller is not running in a system thread context, it must set the OBJ_KERNEL_HANDLE attribute when it calls InitializeObjectAttributes.